lignum-vitae/goombay/README.md

 pip install goombay
 ```

-All algorithms have both claases with customizable parameters and a class instance with default parameters.
+All algorithms have classes with customizable parameters and a class instance with default parameters.

-Each algorithm is able to perform tasks such as alignment, and displaying the underlying matrices as is shown in the implementation table.
-All algorithms are able to perform distance, similarity, normalized distance, and normalized similarity calculations with the exception of the hirschberg algorithm.
+Each algorithm is able to perform tasks such as alignment and displaying the underlying matrices, as shown in the implementation table.
+All algorithms, with the exception of the Hirschberg algorithm, can perform distance, similarity, normalized distance, and normalized similarity calculations.

 The methods for the algorithms are:

-1. `.distance(seq1, seq2)` - integer value of distance between two sequences based on **match score**, **mismatch penalty**, and **gap penalties**.
+1. `.distance(seq1, seq2)` - integer value of the distance between two sequences based on **match score**, **mismatch penalty**, and **gap penalties**.

 2. `.similarity(seq1, seq2)` - integer value of similarity between two sequences based on **match score**, **mismatch penalty**, and **gap penalties**.